Battle of the Bays will be an epic clash

 NPC games between the Magpies and the Bay of Plenty Steamers are usually close, particularly in Napier, where the margin’s been greater than seven points just once in seven matches in the past 12 years.

-Remember the Magpies’ heartstopping 36-33 extra-time Ranfurly Shield defence win two years ago?
+Remember the Magpies’ heartstopping 36-33 extra-time Ranfurly Shield defence two years ago?

 The Home of the Magpies was also the scene of the only away win in the past decade, Bay of Plenty’s 26-24 victory completing the Magpies’ horror run of just two wins in 10 games in 2016.

-Even though the Shield isn’t on the line — Hawke’s Bay has a challenge booked in against Wellington on September 30 if the capital’s Lions maintain winning form — there is silverware at stake in the form of the MacRae-Shelford Bay Cup, first presented in 2017.
+Even though the Shield isn’t on the line - Hawke’s Bay have a challenge booked in against Wellington on September 30 if the capital’s Lions maintain their winning form - there is silverware at stake in the form of the MacRae-Shelford Bay Cup, first presented in 2017.

 The Steamers, thanks to more home matches, hold the upper hand at five wins to two.